cunarist/map-literal/README.md

 - `Map`: Dictionary(Hashmap) type where data are stored in key-value pairs
 - `Set`: Storage type for sequencial items without any duplicated value

 `Object` is never a container type.
 Rather it's a data structure for storing attributes of instances of classes(Constructor functions).
 Although historically `Object` was recognized as a way to store data with names, it is not a proper way to store key-value pairs of data.

-Why is it inappropriate to use `Object` as dictionary?
-Well, a picture is worth a thousand words...
+Let's look at an example.

 ```typescript
 const someObject = {